zhongzisha/ISBI2018_PETCT_Segmentation/README.md

 # ISBI2018_PETCT_Segmentation

 This repository contains the code (in TensorFlow) for "[3D fully convolutional networks for co-segmentation of tumors on PET-CT images](https://ieeexplore.ieee.org/abstract/document/8363561/)" paper (ISBI 2018).
+And one extended journal version with much details is under revision.

 ## CT/PET Segmentation Results on One Patient